 - Can members create and manage their own profiles?
 This tutorial is about how to create a WordPress member directory with profiles that you will maintain as the website administrator.
 If you want members to be able to create their own profiles then you'll need to do some extra work outside of this tutorial.
 (Bonus tip: You could use Gravity Forms with the Gravity Forms + Custom Post Types plugin to let members submit their own profiles to the directory.
 You could even take payment via PayPal if required.
 New members would complete an online form with their profile information which would then be saved in the 'Members' custom post type to be displayed in the directory.
 Please see our tutorial on how to set this up.)

 - Do your members have to be WordPress users?
 Unlike other membership directory WordPress plugins, you'll be adding the members as a custom post type in WordPress.
-The Posts Table Pro plugin we'll be using as our member directory plugin displays custom post types but NOT WordPress users.
+The Posts Table Pro plugin we'll be using as our member directory plugin displays custom post types but NOT WordPress users or user roles.
 If your members are also WordPress users (i.e. they're listed in the Users section of the WordPress admin) then you can't list them in the directory.
 To do this, you'd need to add each member to the 'Members' custom post type we'll be creating in this tutorial.

 What information will the WordPress member directory plugin contain?

 - What information do you want to display about each member?
 Write a list of the data you want to display using Posts Table Pro, the best WordPress member directory plugin.
 This can include various text fields (name, description, experience, etc.), one or more images, icons (e.g. linking to their social media profiles), etc. Basically, anything you like.
 You'll use this later in the tutorial when you create the custom fields for your WordPress directory of members with member profiles.